 Q: How much time do I need to set aside to be successful?

-A: There is no universal answer for this question, and it will vary greatly based on the degree field and number of classes you have selected.
+A: There is no universal answer to this question, and it will vary greatly based on the degree field and number of classes you have selected.
 However, on average, students can expect to spend two to three hours of study time for each hour that they spend in class.
 At South College, we operate on a quarter system that condenses our degree programs to get you started in your career faster, sometimes this may contribute to a more rigorous study schedule.

 Q: Will my previous college credits transfer?